Let’s travel together.

 The Funeral of John McGregor

 Within a few weeks, King’s Hall was once again the venue for a funeral.
+Parliament adjourned so all Members and parliamentary officers could attend the memorial service conducted by the Very Rev. John Walker, of the Presbyterian Church.

 The weather reflected the sombre mood as the cortege made its way from Parliament House, in drenching rain, to the cemetery at St John’s Church, Reid where the interment took place.